Popular Svalbard cruise ships Explore all cruise ships

 - Safety First: Adventurous excursions at Svalbard must always be planned with experienced and certified guides for the safety of visitors.

 - Longyearbyen Community Guidelines: These guidelines are available on the internet and inform visitors how they’re expected to conduct themselves in Longyearbyen.
 For instance, picking flowers is a strict no-no at Longyearbyen!

 Best time to cruise Svalbard

 Svalbard unveils one delight after another from month to month, so there’s no ‘perfect’ time to visit this pristine archipelago.
-However, travelers can align their trip with specific places they want to visit, and the natural phenomenon they want to experience.
-For instance, those interested in spotting whales in the icy cold waters of Svalbard are encouraged to visit the place between the months of May and September when the currents are warm.
+However, travelers can align their trip with specific places they want to visit and the natural phenomenon they want to experience.
+For instance, those interested in spotting whales in the icy cold waters of Svalbard are encouraged to visit the place between May and September when the currents are warm.
 From mid-May, the ice surrounding Svalbard starts clearing up, opening channels for cruises.
 This period, also known as the Polar Summer, is especially recommended if wildlife encounters and photography are the main itinerary goals.
-However, those interested in experiencing the enigmatic Northern Lights are encouraged to plan their trip between the months of October and February.
+However, those interested in experiencing the enigmatic Northern Lights are encouraged to plan their trip between October and February.
 The Auroral Borealis is visible only when there’s no trace of sunlight, so the Polar Winter is the best period to visit Svalbard for this.
-Outdoor adventures are best done in the sunny winter period ranging from March to April.
+Outdoor adventures are best done in the sunny winter, ranging from March to April.

 Where do Svalbard cruises depart from?

 Svalbard cruises usually depart from Longyearbyen.
 It’s the administrative point of the Svalbard archipelago, and the easiest way to reach Longyearbyen is to fly.
 There are flights from Oslo all year round, especially during the summer months.
 It takes 15 minutes by road to reach the town from the airport.